-About this time, God started dealing with me.
+About this time God started dealing with me.
 I was reading Isaiah 9:6 which says "The mighty God, the eternal father."
-God spoke to me and reminded my about the JW teaching that at Deuteronomy 6:4 it says, "Yahweh or Adonai is one Elohim" or "Jehovah our God is One Lord."
+God spoke to me and reminded my about the JW teaching that at Deuteronomy 6:4 it says "Yahweh or Adonai is one Elohim" or "Jehovah our God is One Lord."
 God reminded me that there was one true God and, in fact, their Bible here was calling Jesus God.
-I felt God say, if my Scripture calls Jesus God, He is God.
-So I didn't argue that, but I knew the JW's taught otherwise.
+I felt God say, if my scripture calls Jesus God he is God.
+So I didn't argue that but I knew the JW's taught otherwise.
 So I asked my mom how could the JW's believe that Jesus was a created archangel.
 It made no sense.
-She tried to explain it away saying that Jesus is The Mighty God and Jehovah is The Almighty God.
-Then they go further and deny the divinity of Jesus and make him an archangel because of one Scripture that says that he spoke with the voice of an archangel.
+She tried to explain it away saying Jesus is The Mighty God and Jehovah is The Almighty God.
+Then they go further and deny the divinity of Jesus and make him an archangel because of one scripture that says he spoke with the voice of an archangel.

 Then I got injured real bad in my Karate.
-I had torn both of my rotator cuffs, and I was useless.
+I had torn both of my rotator cuffs and I was useless.
 I quite my job because I couldn't work.
-I heard about a healing crusade by Wayman Mitchell, the founder of "Potters house" and "The Door International."
+I heard about a healing crusade by Wayman Mitchell, the founder of "Potters house," and "The Door International."
 So I went.
-The day before, I went I could not drive a block without asking someone else to drive.
-The day after, I drove from Oceanside, California, to Rancho Bernardo, California, and back twice.
-This was like a three-hour drive in my VW bus and back twice.
+The day before I went I could not drive a block without asking someone else to drive.
+The day after I drove from Oceanside, California to Rancho Bernardo, California, and back twice.
+This was like a three hour drive in my VW bus and back twice.
 It was awesome.
 I was totally healed.
 It was the first time I ever responded to an altar call.
-It was cool.
-When he was preaching he used the name, "Jehovah Rapha."
+It was cool, when he was preaching he used the name "Jehovah Rapha."
 He used God's divine name which at the time I thought Christians didn't use enough.
-He explained healing, sin, repentance, and salvation.
+He explained healing, sin, repentance and salvation.
 He talked about Adam and Eve, the fall, the provision sacrifice.
-He talked about how God had to shed animals' blood to cover their naked bodies and how Jesus was the ultimate sacrifice, how He atoned for sin and that He was alive, present, and here to heal today.
+How God had to shed animals' blood to cover their naked bodies, and how Jesus was the ultimate sacrifice, how he atoned for sin, and that he was alive, present, and here to heal today.
 Everyone shouted.
 I thought it was exciting.
-At the end, he gave the altar call, and I got prayer for healing.
+At the end he gave the altar call, and I got prayer for healing.
 It was awesome.
-I ended up going back to the AOG church, getting filled with the spirit of God with the evidence of speaking in tongues.
+I ended up going back to the AOG church, getting filled with the spirit of God, with the evidence of speaking in tongues.
 Feeling the call to ministry, I started looking for a Bible college to attend.
-I started hearing about revival, so I started studying past revivals, the Bible, praying, and seeking God on it.
+I started hearing about revival so I started studying past revivals, the Bible, praying, and seeking God on it.
 I started to experience revival.
 I tested the fruit to see if it lined up with God.
 I got prayed for.
 I got drunk in the spirit.
 I laughed.
 I fell.
 I was pinned to the floor.
-I loved God more.
-We started an outreach to downtown Oceanside.
+I all [?] that I loved God more, we started an outreach to downtown Oceanside.
 I started witnessing to people on the bus because my bus was not working anymore.

 I hope this testimony has and will touch you.
 God bless you.